 In 2006, the EU adopted the Services Directive (Directive 2006/123/EC) to ensure that both consumers and businesses reap the full benefits of the Internal Market by being able to easily offer and buy services.
 The Directive facilitates the establishment of a business in a Member State, and it also aims at improving the regulatory environment for service providers who want to supply their services across borders to other Member States, without setting up an establishment there.
 The Services Directive obliges Member States to cut red-tape, increase transparency for undertakings and service recipients, and eliminate unjustified or disproportionate requirements.
 It applies to all activities and sectors that are not expressly excluded from its scope of application (e.g. financial services or gambling).

 Services-related policies of the European Commission: DG Trade; DG Internal Market, Industry, Entrepreneurship and SMEs (general policy, postal services; tourism, business services); DG Mobility and Transport (air transport, maritime transport); DG Financial Stability, Financial Services and Capital Markets Union (financial services); DG Communications Networks, Content and Technology (telecommunications).

-Promoting investment flows between the European and Japanese economies is increasingly at the forefront of the EU-Japan relationship and is currently being discussed in the ongoing FTA negotiations.
+Promoting investment flows between the European and Japanese economies is increasingly at the forefront of the EU-Japan relationship and have been discussed in the EPA negotiations.
 More investment is of mutual interest.
 The EU benefits from an open Japanese economy with which European companies can trade smoothly and where they can easily establish branches or subsidiaries to develop their business activities.
 For Japan, Foreign Direct Investment (FDI) plays a crucial role in boosting its economy.

-Investment protection provisions in the FTA will encourage investment by guaranteeing that governments will treat investment between the EU and Japan in line with some basic principles which prohibit:
+Investment protection provisions in the EPA will encourage investment by guaranteeing that governments will treat investment between the EU and Japan in line with some basic principles which prohibit:

 What is covered?